 The quarkonium spectral function, $\rho_{Q\bar{Q}}^{\alpha}(E,T)$, is related to the Euclidean time correlation function through a Laplace transform,

-where $E$ is the total energy of quarkonium in the CM frame.
+where $E$ is the total energy of quarkonium in the c.m. frame.
 In Ref.~\cite{Larsen:2019zqv}, the temperature-independent high-energy contribution (continuum) to the spectral function has been subtracted since that part is not related to the in-medium bound state properties.
-The (subtracted) quarkonium spectral function in $T$-matrix approach is given by the imaginary part of correlation function in energy representation ,
+The (subtracted) quarkonium spectral function in the $T$-matrix approach is given by the imaginary part of correlation function in energy representation,

 The correlation function is composed of a free and an interacting part: $G_\alpha=G_\alpha^0+\Delta G_\alpha$.
 For the case of extended operators, one can show that they are given by (see Appendix~\ref{sec_sfex})